Code-Institute-Submissions/berill98-cabinlove_NovResub/README.md

 - As an user I want to understand the main purpose of the website easily.
 - As an user I want to be able to navigate throughout the site.
-- As an user I want to experience good responsive design, so I can access the site on different devices.
 - As an user I want to enjoy nice and clean design and style that is inline with the subject of the site.
 - As an user I want to browse a variety of cabins all around the world.
 - As an user I want to list location specific cabins.